-The Fine Print: Unfair Contract Terms under Australian Law
+Uncovering Unfair Contract Terms in Australian Law

 Contracts are foundational to transactions, yet their terms and conditions can sometimes conceal unfair clauses that tilt the balance unfavorably against the consumer.
 Recognising this, Australian law has provisions specifically aimed at protecting consumers and small businesses from unfair contract terms.
 This blog explores how these laws apply and what they mean for both parties in a contract.